Totally reasonable course

 3 Helpful / 2 Not

 Pros: Only course in North PBC, great wildlife (birds).
 Enough trees and water to keep you thoughtful.
-Lots of recent improvements, including tee signs, course map, and mando signs.
+Lots of recent improvements, including tee signs, concrete pads, course map, and mando signs.

 Cons: Can be a lot of cross traffic and park wanderers.